ISharkI/matlab-visualization/README.md

 =====================
 Currently the supervisor is accessed by the following schema

- visualizeSignal(loader module number, input file location, [Filter Module Array, Output Module Array])
+ visualizeSignal(inputFileLocation, [loaderModuleNumber], [ModuleArray])

-Therefore the module number is defined below.
+Therefore the module numberis are defined below.
-The Filter module array should be an single line array with an finite number of modules which should be executed after each other.
+The module array is array with an finite number of modules which should be executed consecutively.
+Therefore the array has N rows for N filters.
+Each row consist out of three parts every row
+* first element contains the output module number
+* second element contains the filter module number
+* the following elements contain the parameters for each filter module

+To match dimensions of the array unneded positions need to be filled up (e.g. with zeroes).
-The Output module array needs to macht the dimension of the filter module array because it generates the output after this module was executed.
-So you can display the output at a certain point in the module chain.
+This way we can display the output at a certain point in the module chain.
-For Module numbers see the documentation below.
+If no input file type is given a "1" for Matlab files will be assumed.
-If no Arrays are given a "1" for the filter module and the output mudle will be assumed (so the input is just displayed as a time plot)
+If no Array is given a "[1 1]" will be assumed (so the input is just displayed as a time plot).

 Loader Modules
 =====================
 Currently supported loader modules (and their associated loader module numbers) are:
-* 1 - Matlab file loader (.m)
+* 1 - Matlab file loader (.mat)

-Filter Modules
+Filter Module Numbers
 =====================
 Currently supported filter modules (and their associated filter module numbers) are:
 * 1 - Delay module (returns the input unchanged)

-Output Modules
+Output Module Numbers
 =====================
 * 0 - No Output
 * 1 - Display time plot (returns picture with time plot)